ApollocreedXI/Brain-Cancer-Medical-Imaging-Classification/README.md

 ├── LICENSE            <- Open-source license if one is chosen ├── README.md          <- The top-level README for developers using this project.
 │
-├── notebooks          <- Jupyter notebooks.
+├── notebooks          <- HTML Jupyter notebook.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │